Ankitha8/Amazon-Prime-Dashboard/README.md

 ## 📝 Project Overview

-This project is an interactive **Amazon Prime Video Analytics Dashboard** built using **Power BI** to analyze movies and TV shows available on Prime Video.
+This project is an  **Amazon Prime Video Analytics Dashboard** built using **Power BI** to analyze movies and TV shows available on Prime Video.
 The dashboard provides insights into content distribution, genres, ratings, countries, and release trends to support data-driven decision making.

 ---